bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 instance.
 The mechanism selected depends on `instance::execution::Domain` enum:

-`Domain::Pending` is the easiest domain to stop execution in: we simply update the execution domain to `Cancelled` so when the instance is run we know that we in fact should not run it.
+`Domain::Pending` is the easiest domain to stop execution in: we simply update the execution domain to `Cancelled` so in `enter_guest_region` that the instance is no longer eligible to run and exit before handing control to the guest.

 `Domain::Guest` is likely to be the next most-immediate termination form, where `lucet_runtime` will send a thread-directed `SIGARLM` to the thread running the